semlix/semlix/docs/source/api/query.rst

 ``query`` module
 ================

-.. automodule:: whoosh.query
+.. automodule:: semlix.query

-See also :mod:`whoosh.qparser` which contains code for parsing user queries into query objects.
+See also :mod:`semlix.qparser` which contains code for parsing user queries into query objects.

 Base classes